GreCodes/100-days-of-code/log.md

 **Today's Progress**: I wanted to use vintage colors in my website.
 So, I found some really cool palettes, and I decided for the purplish tonalities.
 I also found the reason why my CSS code was not working.
 Changing one letter made the difference.

 **Thoughts**: No idea how my website will look like.
-The idea was that I was going to build an ecommerce website, but I am starting with the easiest code : --!<h1>, <p>, links, etc. --!
+The idea was that I was going to build an ecommerce website, but I am starting with the easiest code lines : !--<h1>, <p>, links, etc. --!

 **Link(s) to work**
 1. [My Website](https://codepen.io/GreCodes/pen/NWMyvod)